Boston Emergency Hospital: Operations

-The hospital operated on a cooperative plan.
+The Boston Emergency Hospital operated on a cooperative plan.
 A patient would pay $1 a year for membership in the hospital association, which would grant them access to medical and surgical services as well as filling of prescriptions at wholesale price.
 By 1896 the hospital association had 8,000 members.
 This number grew to 30,000 by 1904.

 The hospital had one of the city's first ambulance services.
 Galvin discontinued it in 1903 due to alleged interference from the Boston Police Department, which had its own ambulance service.
 However, by 1905 the ambulance service was running again.
 The hospital was open 24 hours a day, 7 days a week, which was uncommon at that time.
 Physicians were also in attendance until 10 pm for those who could not make it to the hospital during the day.
 The hospital also had facilities for and a number of staff members who specialized in the treatment of women.
-In 1905 the hospital stated a system of home treatment for association members.
+In 1905 ,the hospital stated a system of home treatment for association members.

 In its first year, the hospital handled 16,000 cases.
 The number increased every year and by 1903 the number had grown to 70,000.

+The hospital regularly faced financial difficulties and unsuccessfully appealed to the city and state for funds.
+By 1896, the Emergency Hospital was $25,000 in debt and sought $50,000 from the Massachusetts General Court.
+127 physicians and surgeons signed a letter opposing the hospital's petition.
+John Malcolm Forbes, one of the representatives who spoke against the appropriation, called the Emergency Hospital a "small and poorly equipped general hospital...that the medical profession in Boston has no confidence in...and thinks not to be encouraged".
+The appropriation was rejected by the Massachusetts House of Representatives.

 Closure and reopening

 In August 1899, the hospital was unable to pay its creditors and suspended operations.
 However, on September 20, 1899, the hospital reopened as the Wage Earners Emergency and General Hospital.
+In 1901, the Wage Earners Emergency and General Hospital announced it would open its own hospital on the corner of Harvard and Albany Streets.
+Galvin would continue to run the Kingston Street hospital separately.

-In March 1904 the hospital building was closed and underwent extensive renovation.
-All departments were enlarged and three new ones (optical, dental, and surgical supplies) were added.
-Meanwhile, hospital work was carried on outside.
-On November 9, 1904, the hospital reopened as Boston Emergency and General Hospital and began accepting paid patients in separate rooms.
+In March 1904, the hospital building was closed and underwent extensive renovation.
+During construction, hospital work was carried on outside the building.
+The renovation allowed for all departments to be enlarged and three new ones (optical, dental, and surgical supplies) were added.
+On November 9, 1904, the hospital reopened as the Boston Emergency and General Hospital and began accepting paid patients in separate rooms.